Maria-Fox/React-Jobly/NeedEdits.md

 URL looks correct: http://localhost:3000/companies?searchTerm=aria How is "searchTerm" key being rendered if I'm sending in "q"?

-To recreate: please complete searcch form at the top of CompanyList.js
+To recreate: please complete the search form at the top of CompanyList.js

 ##Step 6: